Mocking

 }

-Instead of creating a test double, you may also choose to create a default mock object and stub the functions to return a specific value or to do nothing.
+Instead of creating a test double, you may also choose to create a mock object and stub the methods to return a specific value or to do nothing.

 Example: